 We all had to write a Shakespeare related article with our groups and also an individual entry on any subject related to English literature or culture.
 We started our work long before November collecting sources and writing up our articles as a draft.
 Zita Luca Csathó remembers the weeks before November the following way: “Working on our Wikipedia articles was a challenging task to complete.
 We built up a time schedule after we had agreed to our deadlines, shared our sources and updated each other on the progress of the project according to the deadlines we chose.
 The teamwork helped to shape the community, and the responsibility we felt by sharing knowledge with the world made us take seriously our task and keep up a good work together.”

 We arrived a little bit early on the morning of 13th November because none of us visited the Petőfi Literary Museum before, and we needed some extra time to find our way.
 But when we arrived we all had to realize that PLM is one of the most beautiful buildings we had ever seen.
-After taking a few pictures of the walls, the ceilings and the stairs the event finally started8 and we were welcomed by the representative of the Wikimedia association, Tünde Hujber, the director of PLM, E. Csorba Csilla and the head of the department of IT, Bánki Zsolt István, and Professor Almási, who choose to talk about Aaron Swartz, the freedom of Internet and knowledge, which seems to be a hot topic in the everyday life of a college student.
+After taking a few pictures of the walls, the ceilings and the stairs the event finally started and we were welcomed by the representative of the Wikimedia association, Tünde Hujber, the director of PLM, E. Csorba Csilla and the head of the department of IT, Bánki Zsolt István, and Professor Almási, who choose to talk about Aaron Swartz, the freedom of Internet and knowledge, which seems to be a hot topic in the everyday life of a college student.

 We soon had to realize that editing Wikipedia is a lot more complicated than it might seem for an outsider.
 Firstly, all the changes you make to an already existing article have to be approved by a senior editor, even if you are the original author of that article.
 This meant we had to upload our articles in a perfect state.
 We have spent all Friday perfecting our own articles and trying to master the magic of Wikipedia-coding and finding out the secrets of the perfect reference.
-One of the participants, Dorottya Hagyacki, found the references the hardest task to c13omplete.
+One of the participants, Dorottya Hagyacki, found the references the hardest task to complete.
 “The biggest challenge of uploading my article on Wikipedia – apart from styling it into an aesthetically pleasing work– was definitely the referencing.
 Being a person who abhors it due to its difficulty, I was quite scared when I comprehended that I had to make several references with the help of Wikipedia’s own code system.
 However, when our amazing Wikipedia-helper, Tünde, explained and showed its method in details to me, I immediately got relieved.
 I was slow but steady, and though it took about an hour, I successfully created an official Wikipedia page with correctly formatted and legit references.”

 By Saturday, we have learned all the techniques of publishing a Wikipedia article and in the one hour left of the editing process, we have all put the Shakespeare articles online – The Taming of the Shrew and The Merchant of Venice – with a minimum amount of frustration.
 We also realized that we should work a few more years on our articles to make them the best on Wikipedia.